maheshjothi/zoho-crm-sync-tool/README.md

 Configuration Set Up In Local Environment
 -----------------------------------------

 1.create a DB named zoho-crm-tool and zohooauth

+2.Run the query in the zohooauth DB

+CREATE TABLE `oauthtokens` (
+  `useridentifier` varchar(100) NOT NULL, `accesstoken` varchar(100) NOT NULL,
+  `refreshtoken` varchar(100) NOT NULL,
+  `expirytime` bigint(20) NOT NULL
+) ENGINE=InnoDB DEFAULT CHARSET=latin1;

+3. Run the command "composer update" to get the vendor folder updated

-2.open the command prompt and run the command "php artisan migrate"
+4. Open the command prompt and run the command "php artisan migrate"

-3.As i have created custom artisan command "sync:zoho:accounts", i have used "php artisan make:command sync:zoho:accounts".
+5. As i have created custom artisan command "sync:zoho:accounts", i have used "php artisan make:command sync:zoho:accounts".
 So that we can able to create any type of custom artisan commands using the same.